 It would also be reasonable to transfuse Mrs. Walker with a Hct of 25.

-The remainder of the orders and management should focus on treating a likely gastritis, arranging for endoscopy or an UGI series, and managing her delirium.
+The remainder of the orders and management should focus on treating the upper GI bleed, including starting a PPI, arranging for endoscopy, treating a urinary tract infection and managing her delirium.

 The orders for Mrs. Walker’s delirium should focus on minimizing interruptions, encouraging a normal sleep-wake cycle, and avoiding any medications that can make her confusion worse.
-There should not be PRN orders for benzodiazepines or Haldol.
+Benzodiazepines and anticholinergics should be avoided.

 Confusion in an elderly person is first managed by providing an environment that does not exacerbate confusion.
 Mrs. Walker should be placed in a quiet room, her family allowed to stay with her (if they are calming and do not make things worse!), and every effort made to allow her to sleep at night but be awake during the day.
 Restraints are quite frightening and often make people more confused.
 Posey vests can be quite dangerous.
 Restraints should only be used as a last resort when there is concern that the person is likely to be hurt without the restraint or there is no other way to maintain intravenous access.
 In acute confusion, one can use a very low dose of a medication like haloperidol, e.g. 0.5 mg, to take the edge off symptoms.
 This should be used only when other measures have not worked and the medication is needed for the person’s safety and comfort.
 Haldol is not a benign medication.
 It should not be used initially in large doses.